intrbiz/intrbiz-blog-content/posts/open-source/bergamot/scripted_http_checks.md

 As an example of this, a number of RabbitMQ checks are provided in the default Bergamot Monitoring site configuration templates.
-These checks use a Javascript snippet within te command definition to define the logic of the check.
-The check make a call to the RabbitMQ HTTP REST API, which returns a JSON response.
+These checks use a Javascript snippet within the command definition to define the logic of the check.
+The check makes a call to the RabbitMQ HTTP REST API, which returns a JSON response.
 This JSON is then parsed (just like you would in the browser) and the logic implemented.

-Obviously this technique can be used to implement a who raft of checks, especially with the growing number of things which provide a HTTP API.
+Obviously this technique can be used to implement a whole raft of checks, especially with the growing number of things which provide a HTTP API.

 ## Implementing A Check

 So, lets look at how we implement a check.
-The following is the definition of a command to check the number of active connection which are connected to a RabbitMQ server.
+The following is the definition of a command to check the number of active connections which are connected to a RabbitMQ server.

         <command name="rabbitmq_active_connections" extends="http_script_check">